Simplified core of scatter_server.py

 }

-The scatter_hook.py script reads the prompt from stdin, POSTs to localhost:8461/scatter, and writes the sinc JSON to the system message injection point.
-The whole thing adds 300-800ms of latency per prompt (Haiku API call time).
-For me that's completely acceptable given the ROI.
+The scatter_hook.py script reads the prompt from stdin.
+It POSTs to localhost:8461/scatter.
+Then it writes the sinc JSON to the system message injection point.
+The whole round trip adds 300-800ms of wait time per prompt.
+That is the Haiku API call time.
+For me that wait is fine given the return on investment.

 21,194 prompts intercepted.
-Exchange rate dropped from 4.2 to 1.6. $1,588.56 saved.
-The screenshot in my other article shows the actual numbers from my measurement dashboard.
-This isn't hypothetical.
-It worked exactly as designed and continues to work every day I use it.
+The exchange rate dropped from 4.2 to 1.6.
+I saved $1,588.56.
+The screenshot in my other article shows the real numbers from my dashboard.
+This is not hypothetical.
+It worked exactly as designed.
+It keeps working every day I use it.

 The code is open source on GitHub.
-Leave a comment and I'll drop the link — I want to make sure people actually find it useful before I start pushing it everywhere.
+Leave a comment and I will drop the link.
+I want to make sure people find it useful before I share it widely.